 - Eric Nestor, director of apartment and off-campus living, Student Living

-- Rebecca Ortiz, assistant professor, S.l.
+- Rebecca Ortiz, associate professor, advertising, S.l.
 Newhouse School of Public Communications

 - Abby Perer, associate general counsel